ricofritzsche/eventstore-typescript/README.md

 ```

 **Query Logic:**
-- Within an `EventFilter`: event types are OR'ed, payload predicates are OR'ed
+- Within an `EventFilter`: event types are OR'ed AND payload predicates are OR'ed
 - Within an `EventQuery`: filters are OR'ed
-- This provides flexible querying: `(eventType1 OR eventType2) AND (payload1 OR payload2) OR (eventType3 AND payload3)`
+- This provides flexible querying: `((eventType1 OR eventType2) AND (payload1 OR payload2)) OR (eventType3 AND payload3)`

 ## License